top of page

 Source: GR No. 21/2021.

-Please note that besides the KKPR as elucidated before, KPPR in coastal waters, waters, and jurisdictions areas are issued by the MoMAF.
-Such KPPR is valid until the end of business licensing and non-business licensing.
-However, if the business licensing and non-business licensing have not been issued, such KPPR is valid for 2 (two) years from the time it was issued by the MoMAF.
+Certainly, in addition to the previously explained KKPR, KPPR for coastal waters, waters, and jurisdictions areas are issued by the MoMAF.
+This KPPR remains valid until the expiration of business and non-business licensing.
+However, if the issuance of business and non-business licensing is pending, such KPPR is valid for 2 (two) years from the time it was issued by the MoMAF.

-KPPR in coastal waters, waters, and jurisdictions areas for (i) business activities; (ii) non-business activities; and (iii) national strategic activities that are not included in the RTR, RZ KAW, or RZ KSNT are implemented by way of approval of KKPRL.
-The applicant shall apply for approval of KKPRL with the following procedures:
+KPPR in coastal waters, waters, and jurisdictions areas for (i) business activities; (ii) non-business activities; and (iii) national strategic activities are not included in the RTR, RZ KAW, or RZ KSNT, are implemented by way of approval of KKPRL.
+The applicant shall apply for approval of KKPRL via the following procedure:

 Issuance of Approval of KKPRL Procedures